joshbuddy/pitcrew/README.md

 ### Run a task

-Crew allows running a task using `bin/crew run [task name] <task args>`.
+Pitcrew allows running a task using `bin/crew run [task name] <task args>`.
 This will normally target your local machine unless you use the `-p` flag to select a different provider.

 ### See available tasks